matiasAguirreE/project-sumobot/README.md

 ## Features

-- Custom mechanical design optimized for speed and power
+- Custom mechanical design optimized to be difficult to flip
-- Advanced control algorithms for precise movement and decision-making
+- Advanced control algorithms for precise movement and decision-making (in progress)
-- Built-in object detection and tracking using sensors and computer vision
+- Built-in object detection and tracking using sensors
-- Remote control and monitoring capabilities
 - Modular design for easy hardware and software upgrades
-- Comprehensive documentation and tutorials for building and programming the sumobot
+- Comprehensive documentation for building and programming the sumobot

 ## Hardware Requirements